-For speed sighting, we turn to our good friends the professional hunters of Africa, who sometimes have to shoot fast or die.
+For understanding how to use iron sights for speed sighting, we turn to our good friends the professional hunters of Africa, who sometimes have to shoot fast or die.
 I’ve handled a good many of their backup rifles and noticed a high degree of unanimity in what they do and do not use, namely:

 No scopes.
 (One masterful builder of heavy rifles flatly refuses to mount a scope on any of his hard kickers.
 They break, he says.
 He once sent me a .404 to shoot.
 Because it’s not a terrifically hard kicker, he’d been talked into mounting a scope on the rifle.
 When it got to me, the scope was busted.)
 No red dots.
 No holograms.
 No peep sights.
 Over the course of more than a century, PHs have found that the combination that works best for them is a big bead up front and a shallow rear V.